 Concession stands open at 5:00 p.m. and the movie will begin at 6:30 p.m.
 Students must be picked up promptly at 8:00 p.m.

 Students are always welcome to come to Family Movie Night dressed in their pajamas.
 Please mark your calendars and plan on joining us.

 Box Tops for Education - Don’t forget to keep collecting Box Tops for Education.
-Every Box Top you turn in to the office helps our PTA raise money.
+Every Box Top you turn in to the office to raise money for the school.